Aviso: Este artigo também está disponível em português.

 2FA Account Access Options

-If you ever forget your Backups password, we recommend taking the following steps to regain access to your 2FA accounts:
+If you ever forget your Backups password, we recommend the following to regain access to your 2FA accounts:

 - Check any Authy installations on other devices (if available) to see if your tokens are still decrypted there.